Syndicate (TV series): Production

 Shihab Shaheen earlier made a web series called Morichika.
 For his role, Afran Nisho had to undergo research on Asperger syndrome and also change his look.
 It was scheduled to shoot in December, 2021.
 The shooting of the web series started from 2 January 2022 in Uttara.

 Reception

 Khan Tajneen Ahsan of Somoy TV feels that Syndicate is comparable to any international quality content.
 She praised the performances of its actors especially Nisho.
 The web series has been streamed for 21598879 minutes breaking all the records of Chorki platform.

+Spin off

+After the huge success of Syndicate and heartwarming reception from the audience, director Shihab Shaheen announced to make a spin off to the character "Allen Swapan" titled Myself Allen Swapan featuring Nasir Uddin Khan.
+This was released in Chorki in April 2023.

 Music

-Khayyam Sanu Sandhi has composed the music and written the lyrics for the serial.
+Khayyam Sanu Sandhi composed the music and wrote the lyrics for the serial.
 It has a song, voiced by Rehan Rasul and Musharrat Anchal.